Mihri Müşfik Hanım: Early life and education

 Mihri Müşfik Hanım was born on 26 February 1886 in the Rasim Pasha Mansion, Baklatarlası neighborhood of Kadıköy in Istanbul.
 She was a member of Abkhazian princely family, Achba.
-Her father was Prince Dr. Ahmed Rasim Pasha, an anatomy specialist, and a preeminent instructor in the Military School of Medicine.
+Her father was Prince Dr. Ahmed Rasim Paşa, an anatomy specialist, and a preeminent instructor in the Military School of Medicine.
 He was also the president of this institution.
 His refined tastes and interest in music, painting, and in literature played an important role in the artistic formation of his daughter.
 In addition to his reputation as a physician, he was also famous for his interest in music, and for playing the saz at evening gatherings.
-Her mother was Fatma Neședil Hanım, also an Abkhazian.
+Her mother was Fatma Neşedil Hanım, also an Abkhazian.
 Her younger sister Enise Hanım was mother to the painter Hale Asaf, another distinguished female artist of the late Ottoman society.

 Mihri Hanım received a typical western education.
 She took an interest in literature, music, and painting.
 Her first private lessons in painting were provided by an Italian Orientalist artist, Fausto Zonaro, in his studio in the Istanbul quarter of Beşiktaş-Akaretler.
 She fell in love with the Italian director of an acrobat company visiting Istanbul, and subsequently departed for Rome, and then Paris, evidently wishing to be involved in art circles.
 For sometime she lived and worked in a flat in Montparnasse, sustaining herself by painting portraits, and subletting one of rooms to students.
 One of these tenants was Müşfik Selami Bey, a student of politics at the University of Sorbonne, whom she later married.
 Müşfik was the son of Selami Bey, a well-known personage from Bursa.
 He was interested in politics, history, and literature.
 However, their date of marriage is unknown.